 The system awards locations a 1- to 5-star rating based on how they measure up to the above criteria.
 According to CMS, “Nursing homes with 5 stars are considered to have much above average quality, and nursing homes with 1 star are considered to have quality much below average.”

-All stays, whether short- or long-term, private or semi-private rooms, are based on a daily rate.
-Payment for short-term care can be through a number of options including Medicare, private pay, or payment through an insurance or Health Maintenance Organization (HMO) plan.
+All stays, whether short- or long-term, are based on a daily rate.
+Payment for short-term care can be made through a number of options including Medicare, private pay, or payment through an insurance or Health Maintenance Organization (HMO) plan.
 Long-term care payment can be private pay, through a long-term care insurance policy, or through local Medicaid programs that are administered by the state and county, and managed by county case managers.
 Also, the Veterans Benefits Administration offers contracts to select skilled nursing facilities to cover cares and therapies for veterans.
-Be sure to ask about this if appropriate.
+Be sure to ask about this, if appropriate.
 National averages, according to the Genworth 2019 survey, start at $242 per day for a shared room and $275 per day for a private room.

 Many seniors opt to stay in their own homes rather than move to a senior living community.
 However, they may still need or want assistance.
 A variety of organizations can assist seniors in their own homes.
 Home health care agencies can provide a variety of health care services, and non-medical companion services can help people with cooking, cleaning, and other home-making services.